southpawriter02/circus/README.md

 ### Inspired by

 -   [Oh My Zsh](https://ohmyz.sh/): The framework that now powers our shell environment.
+-   [pre-commit](https://pre-commit.com/): The framework used to manage our automated Git hooks.
 -   [Mathias Bynens' dotfiles](https://github.com/mathiasbynens/dotfiles): One of the most popular and comprehensive dotfiles repositories, serving as a canonical source for macOS `defaults` commands.
 -   [Zach Holman's dotfiles](https://github.com/holman/dotfiles): A project that popularized a topic-based, modular approach to dotfiles management.